Supported by Metropolitan Plumbing

 Related article: Hamptons luxe bathroom reno that’s loaded with #bathroominspo

 There’s nothing you won’t flush

 The most common mistake plumbers come across is seeing people flush things down the toilet that are not flushable.

 - napkins or paper towels

 - feminine hygiene products

 - wet wipes (even if the product says flushable)

 The main problem with flushing these products is that, unlike toilet paper, they don’t disintegrate quickly — or at all — when submerged in water.
 This means that these items can easily block your toilet’s drain pipe.

-The Port Macquarie-Hastings Council in New South Wales has a full guide on what can and can’t be flushed down your toilet.
+The Water Corporation has useful information on what you can and cannot flush down the toilet.
 But here’s a general rule of thumb: if it’s not one of the three Ps — poo, pee or paper (toilet paper) — don’t flush it!